-Because of their small frame and tiny legs, they don’t really need that much in the way of exercise, although they do still need some.
+Because of the Italian Greyhuahua’s small frame and tiny legs, they don’t really need that much in the way of exercise, although they do still need some.

 It’s recommended to take them on 2-3 short walks per day to allow them to go to the toilet and stretch their legs.

 Both Italian Greyhounds and Chihuahuas are on the smaller side of dog breeds.
 This means that you’re likely to have a very small dog by breeding the pair.

 Typically, Italian Greyhuahuas are up to 14 inches tall at the shoulder and can reach around 15 lbs.